 - Reasonably afford to participate in what is going on without ever having to worry about the cost;

-- Do all of this with like-minded people that I can call friends.
+- Do all of this with like-minded people that you can call friends.

-Inherently, I am looking for a “package” that is significantly better than the one that I have now for the same and / or less money.
+Inherently, I am looking for a “package” that is significantly better than the one that you may have now for the same and / or less money.

-Whilst I am seeking my ‘perfect retirement location’ , I will tell retirees of all of the places that I find that they might like themselves – places where they can LIVE on their state pension.
+I will tell you of all of the places that I find … places where you can LIVE on your standard State Super.

 I started by looking at the latest (2014) Backpacker Index which is published by Price Of Travel and the Retirement Index as published by International Living.
 This helped me put together a shortlist of “countries of interest”.